Alemi7523/Alemi7523.github.io/index.md

 **Security Bot Purple Stripe (Cave Field)**
 - Story Mode: Venomoth 34, Weezing 35.
-- Classic Mode: Amoongus 35, Venomoth 36, Weezing 35.
+- Classic Mode: Amoonguss 35, Venomoth 36, Weezing 35.

 All poison types and all of Emma’s mons weak to poison.
-Flamethrower from Togekiss can finish Amoongus in a couple of hits, same for Weezing, and Venomoth can be done in one hit.
+Flamethrower from Togekiss can finish Amoonguss in a couple of hits, same for Weezing, and Venomoth can be done in one hit.
 Air Slash got weakened due to Cave Field  and less base power so not recommended although it has STAB and if the opponent flinches it is great, but that depends on luck.
 It isn't hard on its own, but you may get poisoned and Togekiss fall short of HP.
 You can go to heal at the beginning of the area for free though, and Togekiss will likely reach level 40.